samiemostafavi/autoran/docs/ROUTING.md

 		$ sudo ip route del 12.1.1.0/24

-7. On UE Host, with workload interface `enp4s0` and cellular interface `oaitun_ue1` configure port forwarding using `iptables`:
+7. On UE Host, with workload interface `enp4s0` and the created tunnel `tun0` configure port forwarding using `iptables`:

 - First, take a backup from `iptables` configurations: